CrossRef/rest-api-doc/rest_api_koans.md

 The following short examples show how the CrossRef REST API can be used to issue sophisticated queries against the CrossRef system.

+## Finding out what is in the CrossRef system

+You might start by wondering how much and what kinds of data exist in the CrossRef system.

-## How many DOI records does CrossRef have?
+### How many DOI records does CrossRef have?

     http://api.crossref.org/works?rows=0

-## What content types does CrossRef have?
+### What content types does CrossRef have?

     http://api.crossref.org/types

-## How many journal article DOIs does CrossRef have?
+### How many journal article DOIs does CrossRef have?

     http://api.crossref.org/types/journal-article/works?rows=0

-## How many report DOIs does CrossRef have?
+### How many report DOIs does CrossRef have?

     http://api.crossref.org/types/journal-article/works?rows=0

+But eventually you will probably want to start looking at metadata records

+### Example 1

+### Example 2

+And then you will want to start looking at metadata records that contain specific terms

+### Example 1

+    TDB

+### Example 2

+    TBD

+So let's look at specific records

+### Example 1

+    TBD

+### Example 2

+    TBD

+Interesting.
+There is licnese information in there and full text links.

 ## How many works have license information?